Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Proposal sensitive score map**

-In that work, the authors proposed a totally convolutional network.
+In the work, the authors proposed a totally convolutional network.
 After feature map calculation, proposed proposal sensitive score map was used to solve the redundant calculation issue in previous methods and thus improve the inference speed.

 The proposal sensitive score map has k\*k\*(C+1) channels.
-In that work, the author define k=9, which means the proposal could be divided into 9 parts (top-left, top-right, etc.).
+In the work, the author define k=9, which means the proposal could be divided into 9 parts (top-left, top-right, etc.).
 After proposals (calculated by RPN) project into the score map, the proposals will be divided into k identical parts, and the top-left parts will select the corrosponding C+1 channel features at the top-left and change them into a 1\*1\*(C+1) feature map using pooling.
 Then, a k\*k\*(C+1) feature map will be obtained, and after another pooling, the C+1 dimentional feature vector will be fed into softmax and calculate the results.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/rfcn1.png" width="500" alt="rfcn">